 But that change had an unintended consequence: “As the demand side provided feedback, the buyer tools, such as enhanced bid reports, have become progressively more like the very tools that publishers had, reducing the publisher’s advantage.”

-In effect, SSPs are often providing more value to buyers and less value to publishers.
-Now, DSPs have the option to integrate with publishers themselves and publishers could reorient their inventory outside the context of an SSP.
-That kind of solution would be a big change to the current ad tech ecosystem.
+In effect, SSPs often provide more value to buyers and less value to publishers.
+Now, DSPs can integrate with publishers themselves, and publishers could reorient their inventory outside the context of an SSP.